 This problem is resolved now and the Yelp page for this restaurant is showing up at the first spot when the query includes Yelp, including two other Yelp URLs showing up ahead of the official website.
 In fact, the results are visible on searches for other restaurants as well.

 The effect is not limited to yelp; it goes on to other directories too.
 A search for “san francisco restaurants” shows well-known directory sites like Yelp, Trip Advisor, Open Table, Zagat etc. There were also results from San Francisco newspapers on page one, including SF Chronicle and SF Gate.
 An article from The Guardian- “Top 10 restaurants in San Francisco”- was also coming up on page one.
 No results from individual restaurants came up on the first page.

 Similar results can be seen for other searches, but not all, as given below:

-Hence, it is quite evident that Yelp and other local directory sites are getting directly benefited by Pigeon Update.
+Hence, it is quite evident that Yelp and other local directory sites are getting directly benefited from Pigeon Update.
 And this actually makes sense since Google said that the update ties local results more closely to web ranking signals.
-Popular directory websites like Yelp and Trip Advisor are strongly benefited as these sites that have stronger SEO signals than small and individual restaurants and hotels websites.
+Popular directory websites like Yelp and Trip Advisor are strongly benefited as these sites have stronger SEO signals than small and individual restaurants and hotels websites.
 Hence, local search has gotten more difficult for such businesses.

 As such, the update is quite big but the complaints are quite low as compared to other Google Updates like Panda or Penguin.